1 – Introduction

 Evolution theory proposes that the human species appeared in some kind of primitive state about 100,000 to 250,000 years ago.
 Without getting into the biological, genetic, and other scientific reasons* that would invalidate such a belief, let us examine this question from a cultural-sociological point of view. (*For the various scientific reasons why monkey-to-man evolution over a long period of time is incorrect, posts 4D and 4E from the Retrieving Mankind’s Lost Heritage series are recommended.)

 It would seem to us that even the allowance of 5,000 years between the Flood and Abraham stretches Genesis 11 almost to the breaking point.
 The time has come when those who take the testimony of God’s infallible Word with seriousness should begin to look with favor upon the efforts of those who are examining and exposing the unwarranted assumptions and false presuppositions of uniformitarianism as it applies to the dating of early man.
 (The Genesis Flood (pg.
-489)
+489. Published 1961)

 The above passage was written at a time when theologians and preachers were promoting the idea that the Genesis record could be stretched to accommodate the theories of gradual evolution that had gained preeminence in the world of science.
 Nowadays, among believers, there is, thankfully, less acceptance of that kind of interpretation.

-But how do we know there are limitations as to how far the age of the earth can be extended?
+But how do we know there are limitations as to how far the age of the Earth can be extended?
 One way is by using evidence from other sources.
 Numerous geological and astronomical studies and investigation point to a young age for the earth.
 That includes radioactive dating, which, according to new devices and research, is measuring young ages for Earth’s history – instead of the vast ages of time that older and less refined methods used to do.
 (The posts for this information were already mentioned, and in this study we won’t get into those scientific aspects.)

 But from a cultural-historical angle also, there are several indicators pointing to a recent date for Creation and the Flood.
 It is generally agreed among secular and Christian historians that recorded history began about 5,000 years ago (or about 3000 B.C.) with the inhabitants of Sumeria.
-Prior to this, the various families and tribes of mankind were growing in numbers and migrating away from where Noah’s ark had landed in the mountains of Ararat.
+Prior to this, the various families and tribes of humankind were growing in numbers and migrating away from where Noah’s ark had landed in the mountains of Ararat.

 Many of these ancient tribes have preserved some version or other of the Flood and Creation account.
 There are at least 270 such legends to be found in ancient societies all over the world.
-In these ancestral legends it is obvious that the tribes of man, in their earliest days, had heard the Flood story, no doubt from Noah and his sons.
+In these ancestral legends it is obvious that the tribes of humankind, in their earliest days, had heard the Flood story, no doubt from Noah and his sons.
 The Genesis account is the official record, in what appears to be Noah’s actual log of events.
 This we can tell in phrases like the following, which give detailed information about the dates of certain key events of the Flood legend:

-In the six hundredth year of Noah’s life, in the second month, the seventeenth day of the month. . .
+In the six hundredth year of Noah’s life, in the second month, the seventeenth day of the month…

-In the tenth month, on the first day of the month. . .
+In the tenth month, on the first day of the month…

-In the six hundred and first year, in the first month, the first day of the month. . .
+In the six hundred and first year, in the first month, the first day of the month…

-In the second month, on the twenty-seventh day of the month. . .
+In the second month, on the twenty-seventh day of the month…

 (Genesis 7:11; 8:5,13,14)